evertton/cookiejs/README.md

 Cookie is a JavaScript library that proposes an abstraction the `document.cookie` API, designed to make cookies management **simple** and **easy**.
 [Learn more](http://evertton.github.io/cookiejs)

+### Motivation

+This project was initiated in mid-2012.
+The motivation for developing this project was the need to learn to use the GitHub tools for source code management.

+During the development of this project I learned new concepts and development techniques.
+So I decided to keep it as a knowledge source for new developers and a contribution to the open source community.

 ### License

 Code licensed under the [The MIT License](http://evertton.mit-license.org).